 We’ve seen the devastating effects of toxic chemotherapy treatments, and felt the anguish upon hearing that a B+ Hero’s cancer has returned.

-We are committed to funding ground-breaking research.
-Read more about who we’re partnering with and the progress that is being made.
+We are committed to funding groundbreaking cancer research with the guidance of a world-class Scientific Advisory Board.
+Read more about the organizations that we’re collaborating with and the progress that is being made.

-We are committed to helping families across the country and proud to be one of the leading providers of assistance to families of kids with cancer, having helped families from 250 hospitals nationwide with over $1 Million in the past 2 years alone.
+We are committed to helping families across the country and proud to be one of the leading providers of assistance to families of kids with cancer, having helped families from over 200 hospitals nationwide with $2,000,000 last year.

 We are committed to giving kids a voice in Washington, D.C.
 As a founding member of the Coalition Against Childhood Cancer (CAC2) and a member of the renowned Alliance for Childhood Cancer, we personally advocate for increased government funding.